theAvoidact.com

 Can general contractors still implead subcontractors in Labor Law cases?

 The difference is that the impleader investigation must now begin on the day the complaint is received, not weeks or months later.
 General contractors who have organized their contract files, insurance certificates, and project records for rapid retrieval will navigate the deadlines.
-Those relying on informal document management will face the risk of missing the window.
+Those relying on informal document management will face the risk of missing the 90-day window.

 For a detailed look at how the AVOID Act affects the construction sector specifically, see How the AVOID Act reshapes construction litigation.